 The uncomfortable truth about long engagements

-Some people ask whether 1001-day engagements mean we’re not solving problems fast enough.
+Some people ask whether 1001-day engagements mean we are not solving problems fast enough.

-Days 100-500 reveal the systemic problems.
-The cultural patterns.
-The incentive misalignments.
-The communication breakdowns that regenerate symptoms every time you treat them.
+Days 100 to 500 reveal the systemic problems: the cultural patterns, the incentive misalignments, the communication breakdowns that regenerate symptoms every time you treat them.

-Days 500-1001 build the capability to solve problems we haven’t identified yet.
+Days 500 to 1001 build the capability to solve problems we have not yet identified.
 The muscle memory of continuous improvement.
 The habits of transparent communication.
-The willingness to question assumptions.
+The willingness to question assumptions that everyone stopped questioning years ago.

 Short engagements fix symptoms.
 Long engagements build immune systems.